HIP70890/macos-scanner-interface-twain-sane-binaries/README.md

 05/2019 : Revisions are designed around Offical version 1.0.25 from historic maintener : [ Mattias Ellert's Official site ]:http://www.ellert.se/twain-sane/

+09/2020 :
-09/2020 : The Backends and Frontends are designed around version 1.0.31 from Official : [http://sane-project.org/]
+The Backends and Frontends are designed around version 1.0.31 from Official : [http://sane-project.org/]

+Project still active and planned has so :
+- Use last of official releases of sane-project
+- Quartz compliant GUI
+- Release for Pre-Sierra ERA(10.9-10.12) to Catalina(10.15)
+- Release also for older version (10.6, in reflection)

 * **************** *
 ### NO SKILLS IN XCODE nor HOMEBREW nor MACPORT nor BASH are needed ###